microcosm/rpi-build-and-boot/README.md

 There's some things you'll have to do first:

-1. On the Raspberry Pi _root_ partition, alter /etc/fstab and restore the mount point for /
+1. On the Raspberry Pi _root_ partition, alter /etc/fstab and restore the mount point for `/`
 1. On the Raspberry Pi _boot_ partition, remove the stuff after "rootwait"

 ## Simultaneously develop on your desktop and the Raspberry Pi

-If you put an OpenFrameworks project in the rpi-build-and-boot directory, and change config.make to point the OpenFrameworks root at /opt/openframeworks, you can compile in XCode on the Mac side AND compile from the /vagrant directory.
+If you put an OpenFrameworks project in the `rpi-build-and-boot` directory, and change config.make to point the OpenFrameworks root at `/opt/openframeworks`, you can compile in XCode on the Mac side AND compile from the `/vagrant` directory.

 ### Notes ###